Kotlin/kotlinx.serialization/docs/formats.md

 <!--- TEST -->

-In [ProtoBuf diagnostic mode](https://protogen.marcgravell.com/decode), the output is equivalent to the following:
+In [ProtoBuf hex notation](https://protogen.marcgravell.com/decode), the output is equivalent to the following:
 ```
 Field #1: 0A String Length = 21, Hex = 15, UTF8 = "kotlinx.serialization" (total 21 chars)
 Field #3: 1A String Length = 6, Hex = 06, UTF8 = "Kotlin"